Searching for comets on the World Wide Web: The orbit of 17P/Holmes from the behavior of photographers: Discussion

-The model is exceedingly crude, and the fact that our results are biased (the samples in \figref{fig:result} are offset from the JPL trajectory) is probably in part related to this crudeness.
+The model is exceedingly crude, and the fact that our results are biased (the samples in \figref{fig:traj} are offset from the JPL trajectory) is probably in part related to this crudeness.
 The centering model is extremely crude; in reality there is a distribution of astrophotographers' behavior that it ought to describe.
 The time model involves a hard-set empirical prior that is not justified and ought to be simultaneously optimized and marginalized out in the inference (this would be a form of hierarchical inference like in \citealt{hierarchical}).
 The time-zone model (flat across all time zones) is also not realistic, since some time zones are much more populated with photographers than others.
 Along those same lines, there is an enormous amount of external information (weather data and visibility calculations) that could further constrain the possible times and time zones.
+As with time zones, we do not attempt to model the positions of the astrophotographers relative to the Earth-Moon barycenter.
+By ignoring the resulting parallax, we incur errors of about $5$ arcsecond in our estimate of the comet's position.

 Another crudeness is in the assumption of independent and identically distributed draws in the likelihood.
 This is not true in that some of the Web images we find are crops, edits, or diagrams made from other Web images.
 That is, each image is not guaranteed to be an independent datum.